Junior consultancy opportunity at ILGA World:

 is welcome to apply.

 The Junior Professional Consultant will provide assistance to ILGA World’s communications team in the production of audio-visual and news content, and will report to Daniele Paletta (Communications Manager) – working in close cooperation with Suelle Anglin (Communications Consultant).

 The International Junior Professionals Programme of ILGA World is a great opportunity for somebody who has an interest in human rights and LGBTI issues and wants to gain experience in working for an international human rights organisation that represents LGBTI organisations, communities, and movements on a global stage.
 They are aimed at LGBTI human rights activists who are at an early stage of their career.

 Tasks and requirements for the Junior Consultancy on audio-visual communications and news production:

 - undergraduate or graduate degree in communications, graphic/visual communications design, journalism, or another related field, OR/AND previous experience (including volunteer work) in a communications role

-- experience in using the Adobe Suite (especially Premiere, Illustrator, Photoshop, Audition, AfterEffect) or similar graphic/sound/video design tools
+- demonstrable experience in using the Adobe Suite (especially Premiere, Illustrator, Photoshop, Audition, and AfterEffect) or similar graphic/sound/video design tools

 - ability to work independently and collaboratively to produce strong, compelling, and creative audio-visual content, as well as accurate and trustworthy news stories

 - proficiency with Microsoft Office.
 Fluency in using social media for advocacy or organising purposes.
 Interest in exploring emerging technologies